-README: A Bookish History of Computing from Electronic Brains to Everything Machines (The MIT Press, forthcoming in 2026)
+README: A Bookish History of Computing from Electronic Brains to Everything Machines (The MIT Press, forthcoming in late 2025)

-Greedy Science: Creating Knowledge, Making Money, and Being Famous in the 1980s (Johns Hopkins University Press, forthcoming in 2025)
+Greedy Science: Creating Knowledge, Making Money, and Being Famous in the 1980s (Johns Hopkins University Press, 2025)

 Making Art Work: How Cold War Engineers and Artists Forged a New Creative Culture (The MIT Press, 2020)

 Despite C. P. Snow’s warning of an unbridgeable chasm between the humanities and the sciences, engineers and scientists of that era enthusiastically collaborated with artists to create visually and sonically interesting multimedia works.
 This new artwork emerged from corporate laboratories, artists’ studios, publishing houses, art galleries, and university campuses and it involved some of the biggest stars of the art world.
 Less famous and often overlooked were the engineers and scientists who contributed time, technical expertise, and aesthetic input to these projects.
-These figures included the rocket engineer-turned-artist Frank J. Malina, MIT’s Gyorgy Kepes, and Billy Klüver, a Swedish-born engineer at Bell Labs who helped establish the New York–based group Experiments in Art and Technology.
 This book restores the role of technologists to the foreground, explores the era’s hybrid creative culture, and recounts the many ways that artists, engineers, and curators have collaborated over the past fifty years.
-Making Art work shows that the borders of art and technology over the past half century are anything but fixed.
+Making Art Work shows that the borders of art and technology over the past half century are anything but fixed.
 Just as striking is that the original ideals and ambitions that animated the 1960s-era art-and-technology movement have not faded.
 Today, creativity, collaborations, and interdisciplinary research are promoted by academic and corporate leaders alike.
 What emerges is a long history of artists and technologists who have repeatedly built new creative communities in which they can exercise imagination, invention, and expertise.

 In 2022, I discussed my book on the podcast Peoples and Things.